-The momentum induced by the KBDAC Study is unparalleled in the Kings Basin Region and DWR specifically asked that this Study investigate how to sustain the momentum and the Pilot Project progress in the communities.
-To help ensure success in sustaining the Study goals, adjusting the outreach method to match characteristics of the DACs will be helpful.
+The momentum induced by the UKB Study is unparalleled in the Region and DWR specifically asked that this Study investigate how to sustain the momentum and the project progress in the communities.
+To help ensure success in sustaining the project, adjusting the outreach method to match characteristics of the DACs will be helpful.

 The second component of sustainability is funding based.
-The Study had a budget of \$500,000, of which 60 percent was committed to Task 3 (Facilitated Planning and Technical Assistance).
-The remainder of the budget was divided amongst Tasks 1, 2, 4 and 5 (see right).
-Future studies can learn from the budget expended on this Study; Task 3, with the largest

-Meeting 4: Present the Pilot Project to the Subregion single portion of the budget, was critical in meeting the intent of the Study.
+The Study had a budget of \$500,000, of which 60 percent was committed to Task 3.
+The remaining budget is divided amongst Tasks 1, 2, 4 and 5 (see right).
+Future studies can learn from the budget expended on this project; Task 3, with the largest single portion of the budget, was critical to meeting the intent of the project.